robmasocco/AOS-TAG/ideas.md

 There are 4 kinds of threads: *receivers*, *senders*, *removers*, *adders*.

-Keep in mind that senders and removers always return, never deadlock, so their critical section time is always constant.
+Keep in mind that senders and removers always return, never deadlock, so their critical section time is always constant or at least finite.
 Each entry in the array holds two rw_semaphores and a pointer.
 Remember that *lock* and *unlock* are called *down* and *up* for semaphores.
 The first rw_sem is for receivers as readers, the second is for senders as readers, both are for removers as writers.

 When a remover comes, it trylocks the receivers's one as a writer, then **eventually** locks the senders's one as a writer, then flips the instance pointer to NULL, releases both locks and does its thing **afterwards** for the sake of speed.
 Note that the first trylock could mean either that the instance is really there but there's at least one reader in it, or that the instance isn't there because it is being removed or created, so nothing to do either way.